 Michael is my given name, and Michael Benami is my full Hebrew “first” name.

-And I’m a member of Edgewater’s Emanuel Congregation.
-Our shul is awesome.
+I’m a member of Edgewater’s Emanuel Congregation.
+Our synagogue is awesome (except, like all synagogues, when it’s not).
 Stop by and say hi.

 In fall 2013, I began and paused rabbinical school.

 The future, as Natasha Bedingfield sang, is unwritten…